The Poseidon Adventure (2005 film): Production

-The film was made for television by Larry Levenson Productions, directed by John Putch, written by Bryce Zabel, starring Adam Baldwin, Rutger Hauer and Steve Guttenberg.
-It was first aired on NBC as a single three-hour event on November 20, 2005.
+The film was developed as a miniseries by Larry Levenson Productions, directed by John Putch, written by Bryce Zabel, and starring Adam Baldwin, Rutger Hauer and Steve Guttenberg.
+Filming took place in late 2004.
+It was initially slated to air on the Hallmark Channel, before NBC picked up the film.
+It was made shortly before a 2006 theatrical film based on Paul Gallico's novel The Poseidon Adventure was produced by Warner Bros.
+According to Variety, Warner Bros. produced the 2006 film under a contractual right to remake 1972 film, while Gallico's estate controlled the television rights to the book, which it sold to Hallmark Entertainment.

+In the United States, NBC premiered the film in three-hour timeslot on November 20, 2005; while the film runs 174 minutes in total, about forty minutes of material was cut for the NBC broadcast to fit commercials.
 It also aired in 2005 on the Seven Network in Australia (with the name The New Poseidon Adventure), and in 2006 on the USA Network in the United States.
 In this adaptation, the plot differs from the original book and first feature film in that the ship capsized because of a terrorist act.
 Though many of the characters remained the same, several were added.
 Some were dropped altogether.
 The character of Mike Rogo was changed to a sea marshal who works for the U.S. Department of Homeland Security.

 The film's final scenes include details from the novel of the Poseidon's sinking that were not part of the 1972 film adaptation.
 The final shot was from the air as the ship's propellers slipped beneath the surface, which, by design or coincidence, matches several photographs taken by a news plane of the final moments of the SS Andrea Doria in 1956.